OBSERVABILITY PLATFORM

 2. With a completed definition, submit it with:

-chronoctl dataset create -f FILE_NAME
+chronoctl datasets create -f FILE_NAME

 Replace FILE_NAME with the name of the YAML definition file you want to use.